 NB: What is your favorite part of the process?

 TT: That’s like asking which one of your kids is your favorite.
 Our goal is to supply the highest quality product that fills our customers’ security needs.
-To that end, my favorite is when a Live Unit and mounting structure roll off the final portion of our production line, ready to ship to the next customer.
+To that end, my favorite is when a head unit and mounting structure roll off the final portion of our production line, ready to ship to the next customer.

 NB: Anything else you would like to add?